ay-caramba85/vc/README.md

 # vc
-A simple visitor counter for joomla 3.x
+A simple visitor counter for Joomla!
+3.x